harshvaghani/Searching_Algorithms/README.md

 # Searching_Algorithms
 All searching algorithms in c++.
-Binary Search is best of all and Linear search is easiest from all.
+All searching algorithms in c++.
+Binary Search is the finest of all and Linear search is the easiest searching algorithm from all.